GPS Tracker For Hiking

 - Wireless connectivity for sharing waypoints, tracks, and routes with other compatible devices

-- Preloaded worldwide basemap and the ability to add additional maps, such as TOPO and BirdsEye satellite imagery
+- Preloaded worldwide basemap, with room to add TOPO and BirdsEye satellite imagery

 - Expandable memory with a microSD card slot for loading additional maps